TylerTemp/SaintsField/README.md

 ### Change Log ###

-**3.36.5**

-1. UI Toolkit: `ShowInInspector` can now edit a dictionary
-2. Fix a critical issue that when a field is inherited from a `List<,>` or `IReadOnlyList<,>`, some field drawer will recognize its element type wrong and fail (e.g. auto getters)
+**3.36.6**

+1.  `EnumButtons` now allow to quick select an enum if it's not a flag. [#139](https://github.com/TylerTemp/SaintsField/issues/139)
+2. Change `EnumFlags` as an alias of `EnumButtons`
-3. UI Toolkit: fix some fallback drawer can not display a correct label [#176](https://github.com/TylerTemp/SaintsField/issues/176)
+3. UI Toolkit: fix an issue when editing a valued-type key for a dictionary type using `ShowInInspector`
-4. Fix AnimatorParam won't work if the target is inside a prefab which is not loaded into memory by Unity

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.